BruJu/RDFPLS/README.md

 Positive numbers are cuter than negatives.
 Even numbers are cuter than odd.
 Smaller numbers are cuter than biggers!

-## TODO

-- Loops (and at this point, RDFPLS will be turing complete!)
-- Javascript functions in graphs to code primitive functions!

 ## How to write a program in RDF PLS